 This strategy provides a great variety of options.
 Along with direct invitation bonuses, you may develop long-run incentive systems, such as:

-It may sound a bit of a paradox, but you need to research your competitors in order to know yourself.
-Only by looking in the mirrors of similar products in your niche, you are capable to find out your true position on the market, your unique features, strength and weaknesses, and opportunities for growth.
+It may sound a bit of a paradox, but you need to research your competitors to know yourself.
+Only by looking in the mirrors of similar products in your niche, you are capable of finding out your true position on the market, your unique features, strengths and weaknesses, and growth opportunities.

 Why do you need a competitive analysis?

-This is totally proven by the case study of Calendly, a popular scheduling tool outsourced to the Ukrainian product development company.
+This is proven by the case study of Calendly, a popular scheduling tool outsourced to a Ukrainian product development company.
 Its clean and functional design became a real godsend for companies during the hard times of COVID-19 lockdown.

 Calendly’s founder, Tope Awotona, reviewed over 30 competitors’ scheduling apps during his research phase!
 “I signed up for every single one of legacy scheduling tools.
 I became an expert at using every single one of them.
-I read through their support portals, what did people really like about the product, what did they hate about the product, what were they complaining about, what did they like, what did they not like.
+I read through their support portals, what people really liked about the product, what they hated about the product, what were they complaining about.
 It’s very important to know what people already like in tools they have, and what they feel is missing or poorly executed”.

 Never too early, never too late

 However, if your product is already launched, and you realize you did not pay enough attention to the competitive analysis, don’t be upset.
 You can give it an effective restart from any point of your business deployment.
 And this will in turn immediately spur your sales.